 I send problems in order to help my students learn most efficiently and most effectively, and they will be learning my lessons systematically.
 Without sending my problems, my students would not learn most efficiently and most effectively.
 Let me elaborate on this further.

 I used to teach without giving any problems.
-But this teaching was not effective.
+But this teaching was not very effective at all.
 Let me tell you the reason.

-Go is so complex and broad that every time you play a game, you will almost always face a new situation, a new fight, a new shape, and a new tesuji in each game.
-Every time I taught my adult students, in every game, many new things came up.
-Sometimes the same shape or tesuji came up, but that would happen only once in every 5 or 6 games.
+Go is so complex and broad that every time you play a game, you will almost always face new situations, new fights, new shapes, and new tesuji in each game.
+Every time I teach my adult students, in every game, many new things come up.
+Sometimes the same shape or tesuji would come up, but that would happen only once in every 5 or 6 games.

-After some years, I was convinced that this way of teaching would be neither systematic, nor easy for adults to learn things, not to mention retain them.
+After some years, I was convinced that this way of teaching would never be a systematic, easy way for adults to learn things- not to mention retain what they’d learned.

-I began to explore a new way of teaching and tried various out-of-the box teaching methods.
-After many years, I’ve learned that adults need a systematic way of learning Go rather than learning everything unsystematically and randomly.
+I began to explore new ways of teaching, trying various out-of-the box teaching methods.
+After many years, I’ve learned that adults need a systematic way of learning Go, rather than learning everything unsystematically and randomly.

-For example, when I teach adults a tesuji, I try to choose a tesuji that comes up most frequently.
-And I try to show a tesuji in different situations.
+For example, when I decide to teach adults a certain tesuji, I try to choose from those tesuji that come up most frequently in actual games.
+And I try to present that tesuji in different situations.
 That way, adults understand it from different angles in various situations.
-But I cannot show various problems in a minute.
+A teacher using the proper method cannot do this standing over the goban after a simul; there’s not enough time, and the student will not retain the material.
 That’s where my problems come in.
-I send various problems after each lesson.
+I send various custom-designed problems after each lesson.

-The more tesuji problems they solve, the more deeply they understand that particular tesuji of how it works and of when it comes up, and when that tesuji doesn’t work.
-Only then, will they be able to use that in their games.
-Only then, will they retain the tesuji for a long period of time.
+The more tesuji problems my students solve, the more deeply they understand that particular tesuji- why it works, when it will arise, and when the tesuji is not suited to the situation on the board.
+Only then will they be able to use the tesuji in their games.
+Only then, will they retain it for a long period of time.
 This is what I mean by teaching systematically.

-In addition, I often make problems to explain tesuji, opening, shape, or difficult concepts such as Romeo-and-Juliet shape.
-On a game commentary, my comments and diagrams I can make are very limited.
-So I make many problems to explain hard concepts.
-The more I make problems, the easily my students will grasp.
+In addition, I often make problems to explain tesuji, opening, shape, or difficult concepts such as the “Romeo-and-Juliet” shape.
+In a game commentary, the comments and diagrams I can make are very limited.
+So I make many problems to explain these hard concepts.
+The more problems I make, the more easily my students will grasp the concepts.
 Generally when I present 20 or 25 problems, my students have a pretty good understanding of any topic or concept.